Skip to content

 Two dogs greeting each other

-Nestled discreetly on either side and below your dog's anus, anal glands emit a distinctive scent that speaks volumes about your furry companion.
-Far from just being smelly sacs, they serve as a means of communication among dogs, conveying vital information about health, age, and more during those seemingly awkward rear-end encounters.
+Located on either side and below your dog's anus, anal glands emit a distinctive scent that speaks volumes about your furry companion (mainly to other dog).
+They serve as a means of communication among dogs, conveying vital information about health, age, and more during those seemingly awkward rear-end encounters.

 The Purpose Behind Anal Glands